Miserlou/Zappa/README.md

   <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/Miserlou/Talks/master/serverless-sf/big.quickstart.html"><img src="http://i.imgur.com/c23kDNT.png?1" alt="Zappa Slides"/></a>
 </p>
 <p align="center">
   <i>In a hurry?
-Click to see <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/Miserlou/Talks/master/serverless-sf/big.quickstart.html">slides from Serverless SF</a>!</i>
+Click to see <a href="https://htmlpreview.github.io/?https://raw.githubusercontent.com/Miserlou/Talks/master/serverless-sf/big.quickstart.html">(now slightly out-dated) slides from Serverless SF</a>!</i>
 </p>

-**Zappa** makes it super easy to deploy all Python WSGI applications on AWS Lambda + API Gateway.
-Think of it as "serverless" web hosting for your Python web apps.
+**Zappa** makes it super easy to build and deploy all Python WSGI applications on AWS Lambda + API Gateway.
+Think of it as "serverless" web hosting for your Python apps.
 That means **infinite scaling**, **zero downtime**, **zero maintenance** - and at a fraction of the cost of your current deployments!

 If you've got a Python web app (including Django and Flask apps), it's as easy as: